 - Damage from falling objects or missiles

-To have physical damage “full coverage” on your vehicle, you need to obtain not only comprehensive but also collision coverage.
-Collision will cover you if your car hits, or is hit by, another vehicle or object.
-Some insurance companies will not offer you comprehensive coverage unless you also carry collision coverage as part of your car insurance policy.
+You need to obtain comprehensive and collision coverage to have physical damage or “full coverage” on your car.
+Collision will cover you if your car hits or is hit by another vehicle or object.
+Some insurance companies will not offer comprehensive coverage unless you also carry collision insurance.

 Is comprehensive coverage mandatory?

-Comprehensive insurance is not legally required by any state.
-Most states require property damage liability so that your insurer will pay (up to your limits) if you damage other people’s vehicles or property, but states do not require that you carry coverage to pay for damages to your own car.
+No state legally requires comprehensive insurance.
+Most states require property damage liability for your insurer to pay (up to your limits) if you damage other people’s vehicles or property.
+Still, states do not require you to carry coverage to pay for damages to your car.

-However, if you have a loan or lease on your vehicle, then your lienholder can (and usually will) require that you carry this coverage and may mandate the specific deductible amount you have to select.
+But if you have a loan or lease on your vehicle, your lienholder may (and usually will) require you to carry this coverage and may mandate the deductible amount.

-If want to lower your insurance premium by raising your deductible while your car is still financed, be sure to check with your lienholder to see if they will allow a higher deductible than what you are currently carrying.
+If you want to lower your insurance premium by raising your deductible while your car is still financed, check with your lienholder to see if they will allow a higher deductible than what you currently carry.